MisterMunchkin/blog-robin-dalmy/blog/2022-07-19-pagespeed-optimization.md

 You can use a bunch of different CSS tricks for setting up a flexible layout for your texts, but for images you can use **Media Queries**.

 ## Prepare different image sizes and formats
-I see a lot of young developers think that resizing an image using css would be sufficient in saving space.
+A lot of young developers think that resizing an image using css would be sufficient in saving space.
 It is not.
 The full resolution image would still need to get "served" from the server your website is hosted at and then make it to your users browsers.
 So to actually save space, we would need to prepare different resolution images and formats.
 I compiled a list of websites I used to compress my image, change image resolution, and change image formats, preferrably you have a **jpeg** version, and a **webp/avif** version.

 - [tinypng](https://tinypng.com) For compressing different kinds of image formats
 - [convertio](https://convertio.co/image-converter/) For converting images.